 Your child and family may receive early intervention services if:

-Your child is between birth through two years of age; and
+Your child is between birth to three years of age.

 Your child meets state requirements.

 The service coordinator will help your family identify your strengths and needs, find resources, think about decisions, and develop a plan to address your child’s and family’s needs.
 They will also coordinate all the services being received and make sure that the rights of your child and family are protected.
 Once your child has been determined eligible for Early Intervention (EI) services, the next step is to develop an Individualized Family Service Plan (IFSP).